erkr/HA-PyScripts/readme.md

 An example would be an entity that remains permanently available through an integration even when the underlying physical device is no longer reachable.

-### 8.4 Exclude Additional Integrations

-The script contains a list of integrations that may add entities to existing devices.

-By default, this includes, among others:

-- Powercalc
-- Template

-If you use another integration that adds extra entities to existing devices in the same way, you can add it to this list.

-For most Home Assistant installations, this will not be necessary.

 ---

 ## 9. Diagnostic Actions